 For more expressions you can use to ask for clarification, be sure to check out my video lesson on clarifying what you heard, asking for repetition, and confirming your understanding.

-(You’ll also notice that some of these interruptions use embedded questions to be extra polite.)
+(You’ll also notice that some of these interruptions use indirect questions to be extra polite.)

 2. Interrupting to agree with the other person